Owen Hunt: Storylines

 However, Owen continues to exhibit possessive and obsessive behavior over Teddy and her pregnancy, causing Amelia to permanently split from their relationship.
 Owen then adopts Leo as his son and welcomes his newborn daughter, Allison, with Teddy, whom they named after Teddy's best friend Allison Brown, who died during the collapse of the second tower on September 11, 2001.
 Teddy has a change of mind and decides to try a relationship with Owen.

 In Season 16, Owen is in a relationship with Teddy, whom he had previously given his position as Grey-Sloan's Head of Trauma to keep her in the country.
-Owen has a contentious relationship with the new Chief of Surgery, Koracik, whom Teddy had dated during her pregnancy.
-After Owen accidentally electrocutes his genitals, Koracik takes out a restraining order against Owen, requiring him to be 500 feet away.
+Owen has a contentious relationship with the new Chief of Surgery, Koracick, whom Teddy had dated during her pregnancy.
+After Owen accidentally electrocutes his genitals, Koracick takes out a restraining order against Owen, requiring him to be 500 feet away.
 Teddy has been finding motherhood overwhelming and hating her maternity leave, so Owen decides to take paternity leave to allow her to return to work.
 His paternity leave turns into a resignation.
 Owen eventually accepts an offer from Karev to become Chief of Trauma at Pac-North after he finds stay-at-home parenting overwhelming and boring, though when Pac-North merges with Grey Sloan, Owen returns to Grey Sloan.
 At the end of the season, Owen discovers that Teddy is cheating on him with Koracick after Teddy accidentally sends Owen a voicemail of her and Koracick having sex.

 In Season 17, Owen confronts Teddy about her affair and ends their engagement.
 He and Teddy butt heads at work, as Owen is unable to forgive Teddy, but he eventually offers her friendship after she falls in a catatonic state from overworking herself in the COVID-19 pandemic frontlines.
 Owen and Teddy start sleeping with each other again, and in the season finale, Owen proposes to Teddy, which she accepts.

 In the beginning of Season 18, Owen and Teddy got married at the Emerald City Bar after their wedding at the Park was interrupted by a bicycle accident.